 - Academic advisor

 Having a TESOL certificate allows you to teach abroad in the same way a TEFL (Teaching English as a Foreign Language) does.
 While the TESOL and TEFL certificate may be similar, they are in fact different.
-Due to high demand for English language teachers, you can travel the world and explore other cultures while also giving back to the local communities.
+Due to demand for English language teachers, you may be able to travel the world and explore other cultures while also giving back to the local communities.
 Because of logistical issues like visas, working overseas isn’t necessarily a forever job.
 But traveling and teaching offers the opportunity to see the world, and maybe learn a new language for yourself too.

 Countries with the Highest Demand